Keith Carter (photographer): Photography career

 In 1970, Carter began working on personal photographs as well as commercial photography.

 A month long trip in 1973 to New York's Museum of Modern Art to study their permanent collection three days each week heightened an already intense interest in the art of photography.
 A chance meeting with playwright and National Medal of Arts winner Horton Foote, focused his observations on his native East Texas as an exotic land.

-In the beginning, trying to find a direction in his work he has said, “I became Walker Evans because his photographs looked a lot like where I lived.”
-He read and re-read James Agee's and Walker Evans' Let Us Now Praise Famous Men.
-At the same time he became absorbed in the great Southern writers; Harper Lee, William Goyen, Reynolds Price, Flannery O’Connor, William Faulkner, and Eudora Welty and began a lifelong love affair with the South and its storytelling tradition.
+In the beginning, when he was trying to find a direction for his works he said, “I became Walker Evans because his photographs looked a lot like where I lived.”
+He read James Agee's and Walker Evans' Let Us Now Praise Famous Men.
+At the same time he began being influenced by popular Southern writers such as: Harper Lee, William Goyen, Reynolds Price, Flannery O’Connor, William Faulkner, and Eudora Welty, which made him love the South and its storytelling traditions.

 His early photographs were based on stories "I had heard or read, black folk tales of dog ghosts and bottle trees, the wonder of children, and using my own white Anglo-Saxon Protestant background, I tried to weave glimpses into what I found instructive, eloquent, and enduring".

 Lauded as "a transcendent realist" and "a poet of the ordinary," Keith Carter is a photographer whose work has been shown in over one hundred solo exhibitions in thirteen countries.
 Carter first found his subjects in the familiar, yet exotic, places and people of his native East Texas.
 For the past two decades he has expanded his range not only geographically, but also into realms of dreams and imagination, where objects of the mundane world open glimpses into ineffable realities.

 Carter explores relationships that are timeless, enigmatic, and mythological.
 Drawing from the animal world, popular culture, folklore, and religion, Carter presents photographs that attempt to reflect hidden meanings in the real world.
 Carter makes photographs addressing the relationship we have to our ideas of place, time, memory, desire, and regret.
 He examines at times, the history of photography as well as our own shared histories.

 His commitment to long term personal projects has resulted in the publication of fourteen monographs including FROM UNCERTAIN TO BLUE (1988), THE BLUE MAN (1990), MOJO (1992), HEAVEN OF ANIMALS (1996), BONES (1996), KEITH CARTER-TWENTY FIVE YEARS (1997), HOLDING VENUS (2000), EZEKIEL'S HORSE (2000), TWO SPIRITS (with * Mauro Fiorese) (2001), OPERA NUDA (2006), DREAM A PLACE OF DREAMS (with * Mauro Fiorese) (2008), A CERTAIN ALCHEMY (2008), FIREFLIES: PHOTOGRAPHS OF CHILDREN (2009), KEITH CARTER - FIFTY YEARS (2018).
 In addition, Carter's editorial work has included cds, albums, book jackets, and over 6000 portraits of children.